Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 @pl.data_loader
 def tng_dataloader(self)
 ```
+**OPTIONAL**
+If you don't need a validation dataset and a validation_step, you don't need to implement this method.

 Called by lightning during validation loop.
 Make sure to use the @pl.data_loader decorator, this ensures not calling this function until the data are needed.

 ##### Return
-PyTorch DataLoader
+PyTorch DataLoader or list of PyTorch Dataloaders.

 **Example**